Table of Contents

 Step 1: Sterling Silver Base

-The 925 sterling silver is the only material used for the manufacture of Gold Vermeil, ensuring that it is strong, durable, and hypoallergenic.
+The 925 sterling silver is the only material used for the manufacture of Gold Vermeil Jewellery, ensuring that it is strong, durable, and hypoallergenic.

 Step 2: Electroplating with Gold

-The process of electroplating is used to coat the silver base with gold of a particular carat, usually 14K, 18K, or even 24K.
+The process of electroplating is used to coat the silver base with gold of a particular carat, usually 14K, 18K, or even 24K — this step is what transforms plain sterling silver into genuine Gold Vermeil Jewellery.

 Step 3: Thickness Matters

-The gold layer must be a minimum of 2.5 microns thick to be classified as Gold Vermeil, which is significantly thicker than regular gold plating.
+The gold layer must be a minimum of 2.5 microns thick to be classified as Gold Vermeil Jewellery, which is significantly thicker than regular gold plating.
 This is what allows such great resistance to fading and wear.

-Each step of this process is given great care at Riaagh, and the result is jewellery that has a premium fee, a radiant look, and long-lasting beauty with proper care.
+Each step of this process is given great care at Riaagh, and the result is Gold Vermeil Jewellery that has a premium feel, a radiant look, and long-lasting beauty with proper care.

 Color Variant Of Gold Vermeli